How to Slice Up Your B2B Marketing Budget

 So how should you allocate your B2B marketing budget dollars to maximum your ROI?
 And how big of a slice is enough to get the results you need?
 In this post, we’ll discuss how to determine what amount your overall marketing budget should be and what marketing tactics you should be investing in to achieve your goals.

 Want to speak to a B2B marketing budget expert?
 Talk to one of our growth specialists.

 How to Decide How Much to Spend on B2B Marketing

 How much is enough?
 Traditional wisdom holds that the ideal marketing spend should be 10% of revenue.
 New companies trying to scale fast are typically advised to spend between 12–20% of their overall gross revenue on marketing.
 While established companies looking to increase profitability are told between 8–12% is just fine.

 You may find it helpful to consider what other marketers are spending.
-According to The CMO Survey, marketing budgets across industries made up 11.1% of total company budgets on average in 2018; the breakdown in the B2B sector was a bit lower.
+According to The CMO Survey, marketing budgets across industries made up 11.1% of total company budgets on average in 2018; (marketing budgets grew by 2.9% between March 2022 and March 2023) the breakdown in the B2B sector was a bit lower.
 And marketing budgets as a percent of overall company budget were 9.2% for B2B products and 8.9% for B2B services, while as a percent of company revenues, marketing spending was 6.3% for B2B products and 6.9% for B2B services.

 These comparisons may feel reassuring, but we caution against using them as anything more than a reference point.
 Knowing what your peers and competitors are spending is interesting, but do you have the same challenges and ambitions?